andersonopt/website/content/blog/product-release-notes-4-14-20.md

 * Click 'Run project report'

   ![](/images/Automated_Project_Report.png)
 * The reporting tool will automatically move the map around to grab screenshots of each parcel on the project and update the image name/details.
-Sit back, relax, and wait for the report to download (and please don't click the map while this is running so we can grab the right images).
+Sit back, relax, and wait for the report to download (please don't click the map while this is running so we can grab the right images).
 * Image title will auto-populate with the parcel name (County-Owner-LotSize)
-* Image description will auto-populate APN/PIN and site address
+* Image description will auto-populate APN/PIN and site address (if available).

 ![](/images/Auto_report_window.png)